 Computerised cognitive behavioural therapy

 The use of computerised cognitive behavioural therapy (CBT) in the NHS has a relatively long history.
 Two recent independent studies looking at early-generation computerised CBT suggested that the main limitations in effectiveness were due to people failing to complete the course.
-Adolescents were more likely to finish the programmes and so benefited more from them.
-(Gilbody et al 2015, Smith et al 2015).
+(Gilbody et al 2015, Smith et al 2015)

 Recently, a new generation of automated digital therapies based on CBT has been developed that aims to deliver CBT at scale with better engagement.
 Sleepio is one example, a six-week tailored programme delivered via the web, designed to treat insomnia, and in doing so help alleviate anxiety and depression.
 There have been positive early results in randomised controlled trials (Espie et al 2012, Pillai et al 2015).
 The therapy is personalised in response to data provided by the patient and by using the latest practice in design and delivering the therapy via an animated avatar, the course is made more engaging.
 Design and personalisation are key elements likely to improve engagement, and therefore outcomes, in digital therapies of all types.

 Another class of digital therapies are in development to help people make changes to reduce the risk of developing long-term conditions.
 Interventions to change lifestyles through regular coaching and group sessions can reduce the risk of developing diabetes.
 Sean Duffy, CEO of Omada Health, which delivers online therapies for a range of conditions, gave a presentation at The King's Fund Annual Conference, showing how the company has achieved positive results in its early evaluations in the United States.

 5. Genome sequencing